istio/istio.io/content/en/blog/2019/monitoring-external-service-traffic/index.md

     }
   {{< /text >}}

-  This cluster uses the [ORIGINAL\_DST\_LB](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#original-destination) load balancing policy which configures Envoy to send the traffic to the original destination i.e. passthrough.
+  This cluster uses the [original destination load balancing](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#original-destination) policy which configures Envoy to send the traffic to the original destination i.e. passthrough.

   Similar to the BlackHoleCluster, for every port/protocol based listener the